 CHILE is described as a wine-growing paradise.
-But does it live up to its billing?
+But does it live up to its own billing?

 CHILE’S–ORGANIC, BIODYNAMIC WINE DATA

-2014 Chile had 3,571 hectares of organic wine grapes: 28% was Cabernet Sauvignon, 14% Carmenere, 9.5% Syrah.1‘Agricultura orgánica nacional a Junio de 2014′ by Pilar Macarena Eguillor Recabarren, based on data from the Servicio Agrícola y Ganadero (SAG), Chile’s Agricultural and Livestock Service.
-This equates to 2.77% of the national vineyard based on the Chilean wine grape vineyard area being 128,637 hectares.2‘Oxford Companion to Wine 2015, p.170.
+2014 Chile had 3,571 hectares of organic wine grapes: 28% was Cabernet Sauvignon, 14% Carmenere, 9.5% Syrah (‘Agricultura orgánica nacional a Junio de 2014′).
+This equates to 2.77% of the national vineyard based on the Chilean wine grape vineyard area being 128,637 hectares (Oxford Companion to Wine 2015, p170).
 Compare this to Italy, France, Spain, Germany, and Austria–none of which explicitly market themselves as wine-growing paradises–all of which have 10% or more of their national vineyards certified organic or Biodynamic.
 And if just one Chilean winery–Emiliana in the Colchagua Valley–which has 850 hectares of organic or biodynamic estate vineyards (2015)–is removed then Chile’s numbers’ would be even worse, because Emiliana alone accounts of 23% of Chile’s total organic wine grape vineyard.
 Emiliana also has contracts for another 550 hectares (2015).

-Adolfo Hurtado, winemaker for Cono Sur, said in an interview in 2014 with Decanter3“Cost still a ‘barrier’ to organic in Chile, says Cono Sur winemaker,” by Chris Mercer on decanter.com 5 June 2014. that organics had not really taken off in Chile because organics produces a 30% rise in costs from both lower yields and the need for extra manual labour in the vines with no guarantee that consumers will be prepared to pay an organic premium.
+Adolfo Hurtado, winemaker for Cono Sur, said in an interview with Decanter.com on 5 June 2014 that organics had not really taken off in Chile because organics produces a 30% rise in costs from both lower yields and the need for extra manual labour in the vines with no guarantee that consumers will be prepared to pay an organic premium.
 This begs the question whether Chilean producers should see organics more as a pathway for premiumization by enhancing quality, rather than as an end in itself.